MarkNisarg/SE577-CourseProject/README.md

 ## Installation

 1. Clone the repository `git clone https://github.com/MarkNisarg/SE577-CourseProject.git`
-2. Checkout to `proj-release-2` branch
+2. Checkout to `proj-release-3` or `main` branch
 3. Navigate to the `server` directory and run `pip install -r requirements.txt` to install the necessary dependencies for the backend
-4. Navigate to the `github-rest-api-handler` directory and run `yarn` to install the necessary dependencies for the frontend
+4. Navigate to the `client` directory and run `yarn` to install the necessary dependencies for the frontend

 ## Usage

 1. Navigate to the `server` directory and run `python app.py` to start backend server
-2. In a separate terminal window, navigate to the `github-rest-api-handler` directory and run `yarn dev` to start the frontend development server
+2. In a separate terminal window, navigate to the `client` directory and run `yarn dev` to start the frontend development server
-3. Open your web browser and navigate to `http://localhost:9095/repo` to get all repositories data
+3. Open your web browser and navigate to `http://localhost:9095/repos` to get all repositories data
+4. Open your web browser and navigate to `http://localhost:9095/pulls` to get all pull requests from all repositories data
+5. Open your web browser and navigate to `http://localhost:9095/repos/<repo>` to get all pull requests for specific `<repo>`
 4. Open your web browser and navigate to Vue.js app

 ## Features